 - Start the computer.

-- As the computer starts, press the F8 key until the Advanced Boot Options menu appears on the screen.
+- As the computer starts, keep pressing the F8 key until the Advanced Boot Options menu appears on the screen.

-- Press the down arrow to select Repair Your Computer on the Advanced Boot Options menu, then press Enter.
+- Press the down arrow in order to select Repair Your Computer, then press Enter.

-- Specify the language settings that you want, and then click Next.
+- Specify the desired language, and then click Next.

-- Log in as a user who has administrative credentials, and then click OK.
+- Log in as a user with administrator credentials, and then click OK.

 - Click Dell Factory Image Restore.